AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 Reed & Mackay’s Learning Specialist, Global Fares Jo Shilling and Global Client Success Manager, Groups, Meetings & Events Mat Browne were joined by clients Beazley Insurance Head of Facilities & Travel Management Simon Robinson and NYK Group Business Administration Manager and Interim Travel Manager Annie Uelese.

-In the webinar the panel discussed the impact of machine learning on travel and the reasons why corporate travel needs to combine advanced technology with the human touch for maximum impact.
+In the webinar the panel discuss the impact of machine learning on travel.
+And they look at the reasons why corporate travel needs to combine technology with the human touch for maximum impact.

 Airline management – where can tech help humans?